Member | Established: 1974 | Member since 1985

 SMO 4: Code of Ethics for Professional Accountants

 The OROC sets ethical standards for the auditing profession in accordance with its prescribed mandate in Decree Law No. 140/2015.
-The OROC approved a revised Code of Ethics effective January 2012, which is aligned with the 2009 version of the IESBA Code of Ethics and it reports plans to translate the 2018 version of the IESBA Code of Ethics to incorporate the requirements of the latest IESBA Code of Ethics.
+The OROC approved a revised Code of Ethics effective January 2012, which is aligned with the 2009 version of the IESBA Code of Ethics.
+The OROC has reported plans since 2019 to translate the 2018 and 2021 versions of the International Code of Ethics issued by IESBA to incorporate the latest requirements.

-To better align its ethical requirements, the OROC reports that it monitors changes to the IESBA Code of Ethics in order to review, approve, and publish new sections of its Code of Ethics or amending existing parts when necessary.
+The OROC reports that it monitors changes to the IESBA Code of Ethics in order to review, approve, and publish new sections of its Code of Ethics or amend existing parts when necessary.

 The OROC supports the implementation of its Code amongst its members by providing trainings and seminars on ethics-related courses, integrating ethical requirements into professional exams, and disseminating updates of its Code.